uzh-rpg/agile_autonomy/README.md

 To test the network you trained, adapt the [test\_settings.yaml](planner_learning/config/test_settings.yaml) with the new checkpoint path.
 You might consider putting back the flag `perform_global_planning` in [default.yaml](data_generation/agile_autonomy/parameters/default.yaml) to false to make the simulation faster.
 Then follow the instructions in the above section (Let's Fly!) to test.

+### Real-World Deployment

+If you want to use a trained network for navigation on a physical drone, consider using our open-source and open-hardware [flight stack](https://github.com/uzh-rpg/agilicious).

 ## Ackowledgements